 Looking at the worst extended auto warranty companies can make some car owners hesitant about purchasing extended protection at all.
 But if you don’t have a plan after your factory warranty ends, you must be prepared to handle any costs associated with breakdowns out of your own pocket.

-While that might not sound like a big deal, take a look at some of the more expensive common car repairs according to Liberty Mutual:
+While that might not sound like a big deal, take a look at some of the more expensive common car repairs according to RepairPal, a repair cost data site:

 If you don’t have the cash on hand to cover potential repairs like these, you could be putting your financial situation in jeopardy.
 On the other hand, with an extended warranty, you can make small monthly payments rather than being expected to pay a lump sum without warning.

 Here are a few more reasons to consider long-term vehicle protection: